 In this article, I am going to argue that pride and shame develop over time, because of our experiences with tasks that can succeed or fail.
 When the task succeeds, a pleasant feeling is released, which is pride, and when the task fails, anxiety is released, which we call shame.

 People can develop certain defense mechanisms in their head.
-These mechanisms make it that they do not feel anxiety, or even feel pride instead of shame.
+These mechanisms make it that they do not feel shame, or even feel pride instead of shame.
 These mechanisms I want to call opium memory objects.

 Go to the intricate pattern of the brain: pride, shame, and the opium memory object.